How to Choose Glasses That Actually Suit Your Face

 Do I need to know my face shape to choose glasses?

 Not necessarily.
-Face shape can be a helpful guide, but comfort, fit, and how the glasses feel on your face matter just as much.
+Face shape is a helpful starting point, but personal style and physical comfort matter more.
 Many people suit more than one style.

 What matters more: face shape or fit?

-Fit matters more.
-Glasses that pinch, slide, or feel heavy will never feel right-even if they technically “suit” your face shape.
+Fit, every single time.
+Glasses that pinch, slide, or feel heavy will never feel right—even if they technically suit your face shape.

 Do stronger prescriptions affect which frames suit me?